qcuaeh/molalignlib/README.md

 Run `./build` without arguments to build the program with the highest optimization level.
-The script accepts the following options to change the optimization level:
+The script accepts the following options to change the
+defaults:

+&ensp; -slow : Build without optimizations.
-&ensp; -debug : Build the debug version.
+&ensp; -debug : Build without optimizations with debug info.
 &ensp; -rebuild : Recompile all source files from scratch.

 The executables are created in the **bin** directory and the object